 In the closing paragraph, you should also make it clear that you want a call to understand their process better so you can determine whether there’s a fit.
 Never ask the prospect to determine whether there’s a fit based on the info in the email.
 They won’t have time for this.

 “Thanks in advance” – this makes the reader feel angry.
 It’s like forcing someone to do something for you in a manipulative way.
 Thanking someone in advance is like trying to make someone feel guilty if he doesn’t take the action you’d want them to.
-“Thanks in advance” backfires so make sure you never use this in your emails.
+“Thanks in advance” backfires so make sure you never use this in your cold emails.

 Example 2: testing services provider